jeffreycwitt/hn202/docs/aug-and-pilgrim-life.md

 * Pilgrim Status and its Political Ambiguities
   * We've seen another extended argument for why perfect happiness is not available in this life.
   * The pilgrim status, then, raises a lot of question: how should a pilgrim  participate (or not participate) in a world they are just passing through?
   * Augustine points out that the pilgrim "needs" the **earthly peace** to work out their salvation.
-Thus to the extent possible they have a responsibility to work for and contribute to the peaceful existence of the city.
+Thus, to the extent possible, they have a responsibility to work for and contribute to the peaceful existence of the city.
   * But there are limits.
 The pilgrim is not obligated to work for the earthly city in a way that jeopardizes their entrance into the heavenly city.